Gertjan423/index_test_course/chapter2.md

 *** =sct

---- type:NormalExercise lang: xp: skills: key:e334b6ee72
+--- type:NormalExercise lang:r xp: skills: key:dcac8a6b07
 ## setequal
 Write a filtering join that would also check if the second data set contains new information?

 *** =instructions